ibehren1/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-athena.md

-# Exploring Amazon Athena in Nexus
+# Exploring Amazon Athena in DAIVI

-This guide walks you through the Amazon Athena implementation in your Nexus environment.
+This guide walks you through the Amazon Athena implementation in your DAIVI environment.
 Our deployment enables data exploration and analysis capabilities through Athena's serverless query service.

 ## Understanding Your Amazon Athena Deployment